CosmicStudioSoftware/OMMBV/README.md

 National Oceanic and Atmospheric Administration (NOAA NSF AGS-1033112), and the National Science Foundation (NSF 1651393).

+# Geomagnetic Unit Vectors
+Plasma in the ionosphere is constrained by the geomagnetic field.
+Motion along magnetic field lines is easy while motion across field lines is comparatively hard.
+To understand the motion of ions it is generally best to do so along these directions.

+ - Field Aligned: Along the geomagnetic field, pointing generally from south to north at the equator.

+ - Zonal: Perpendicular to the field aligned vector and points to a neighboring field line that has no change in apex height at the geomagnetic equator.

+ - Meridional: Perpendicular to the zonal and field aligned directions.
+This vector is positive upward and is vertical at the geomagnetic equator.
+To remain perpendicular to the field, the meridional vector has a poleward component when away from the magnetic equator.
+Note that meridional may sometimes be used in other contexts to be north/south.
+Here, the vector is generally up/down.

 # Performance
 OMMBV is able to characterize its uncertainty in determining an accurate vector basis.
 There are two potential calculation paths within OMMBV.
 The